Design and architecture decisions¶

 | format | Normalize metadata (sources, source_kind, markdown shape) |

 Rationale: Recall and precision are tuned in retrieval, not only in the prompt.
-Each stage is flag-gated (MULTI_QUERY_*, RERANK_*, METADATA_FILTER_*) so operators can compare profiles (see eval_baseline_2026-05-19.md and ./scripts/run_eval_phase5.sh).
+Each stage is flag-gated so operators can compare profiles.
+Each node is a LangSmith span, making A/B comparisons traceable.

 Code: backend/app/services/graph/nodes.py, backend/app/services/retrieval.py, backend/app/services/rerank.py.

-Web path intentionally skips rerank: condense → web_search → generate → format (WEB_RESEARCH.md).
+Web path intentionally skips rerank: condense → web_search → generate → format — see the Opt-in web research section below.

 Opt-in web research¶

-Code: backend/app/services/tools/web_search.py, graph routing in nodes.py, Vue ChatInput / stores.
+Code: backend/app/services/tools/web_search.py, graph routing in services/graph/nodes.py, Vue ChatInput / stores.

 Two evaluation layers (RAGAS + LangSmith)¶